collected by Fred Reed August 2005

 Father John William Knott baked bread for the village and surrounding villages, for this purpose he had a delivery van.
 The bakery was a family affair, Father being the baker and delivery man, Grandad Thomas William Knott also worked in the bakery and eventually eldest brother John.
 Whilst her father was one of the few who owned a car(Austin) this was seldom used and he did not take the children on holiday as there was no one else to do the baking and delivery.
 Winnie cannot remember anyone in the village going away on holiday when she was a child.

-Winnie remembers only a few details about the war being only 8 when it was over.
+Winnie remembers only a few details about the war being only eight when it was over.
 However she does remember sitting for hours in the dark in the air raid shelter at the bottom of the garden.
 Bombers were often seen from her house due to the proximity to Winthorpe and Swinderby airfields.
-One day she was in the ponds in Drove Lane between the Cricket pitch and the tennis courts when she spotted a plane in flames it eventually crashed on Danethorpe Hill, another day a plane landed down Drove Lane.
+One day she was in the ponds in Drove Lane between the Cricket pitch and the tennis courts when she spotted a plane in flames.
+It eventually crashed on Danethorpe Hill.
+Another day a plane landed down Drove Lane.

-She started the village school in 1941 aged 5, like all children in these days her mother never took her to school.
-The school had 3 classes:-Miss Rhodes (she was Mrs Town after she married, living at Hall Farm, Main Street), Miss Gomer (she lived in Almond Cottage, Newark Road the snobs end of the village) taught"Middle School" and the Headmaster Mr John Fordham( from Winchelsea Avenue, Newark) taught "Top classes".
+She started the village school in 1941 aged five, like all children in these days her mother never took her to school.
+The school had three classes:- Miss Rhodes (she was Mrs Town after she married, living at Hall Farm, Main Street), Miss Gomer (she lived in Almond Cottage, Newark Road the 'snobs' end of the village) taught "Middle School" and the Headmaster, Mr John Fordham( from Winchelsea Avenue, Newark) taught "Top classes".
 Winnie remembers that some children attended school who were evacuees in particular Kathleen Cannon.
 Her favourite winter game was sliding down "the Big School Ice Slide" supervised by the Headmaster, not too keen on snowball fights as the boys were a bit too enthusiastic, summer games were on the grass at the back of the school.

 Around this time Fred Hollingworth, at Manor Dairy Farm, Drove Lane had a spectacular stack yard fire, water was pumped across the fields from the fish pond, at the bottom of Newark Road.
 This fire resulted in Mr Fred Hollingworth having new cart sheds and Dutch barns built.
 One of the village milkmen was Mr Fryer who delivered to the majority of houses in the village on his fixed wheel bicycle( he had a gammy leg), he carried the milk in churns on the handlebars and housewife?s came out with their jugs to be filled.
 Winnie along with a few other children loved going down to Fred Hollingworth's dairy and drinking the milk straight from the cooler.